terraform-aws-modules/terraform-aws-eks/docs/UPGRADE-19.0.md

 6. Added outputs:

-   - `cluster_name` - The `cluster_id` currently set by the AWS provider is actually the cluster name, but in the future this will change and there will be a distinction between the `cluster_name` and `cluster_id`.
+   - `cluster_name` - The `cluster_id` currently set by the AWS provider is actually the cluster name, but in the future, this will change and there will be a distinction between the `cluster_name` and `cluster_id`.
 [Reference](https://github.com/hashicorp/terraform-provider-aws/issues/27560)

 ## Upgrade Migrations

-1. Before upgrading your module definition to `v19.x`, please see below for both EKS managed node group(s) and self-managed node groups and removing the node group(s) security group prior to upgrading.
+1. Before upgrading your module definition to `v19.x`, please see below for both EKS managed node group(s) and self managed node groups and remove the node group(s) security group prior to upgrading.

 ### Self Managed Node Groups

 Self managed node groups on `v18.x` by default create a security group that does not specify any rules.
-In `v19.x`, this security group has been removed due to the predominant lack of usage (most users rely on the the shared node security group).
+In `v19.x`, this security group has been removed due to the predominant lack of usage (most users rely on the shared node security group).
 While still using version `v18.x` of your module definition, remove this security group from your node groups by setting `create_security_group = false`.

 - If you are currently utilizing this security group, it is recommended to create an additional security group that matches the rules/settings of the security group created by the node group, and specify that security group ID in `vpc_security_group_ids`.
 Once this is in place, you can proceed with the original security group removal.
 - For most users, the security group is not used and can be safely removed.
 However, deployed instances will have the security group attached to nodes and require the security group to be disassociated before the security group can be deleted.
-Because instances are deployed via autoscaling groups, we cannot simply remove the security group from code and have those changes reflected on the instances.
+Because instances are deployed via autoscaling groups, we cannot simply remove the security group from the code and have those changes reflected on the instances.
 Instead, we have to update the code and then trigger the autoscaling groups to cycle the instances deployed so that new instances are provisioned without the security group attached.
 You can utilize the `instance_refresh` parameter of Autoscaling groups to force nodes to re-deploy when removing the security group since changes to launch templates automatically trigger an instance refresh.
 An example configuration is provided below.
-  - Add the following to either/or `self_managed_node_group_defaults` or the individual self-managed node group definitions:
+  - Add the following to either/or `self_managed_node_group_defaults` or the individual self managed node group definitions:
     ```hcl
     create_security_group = false
     instance_refresh = {